Receiving Commissions: Registering a Non-Active Firm with RIBO

 Commissions

-Non-active firms are registered in order to receive commissions.
+Non-active firms are registered to receive payment for insurance brokering services including, but not limited to, commissions.
 The sponsoring brokerage that holds the insurer contracts receives the full commission and distributes the commission accordingly.
-Any trust funds collected by a non active must be payable to the sponsoring brokerage and deposited into the sponsoring brokerage’s trust account.
+Any trust funds collected by a non-active must be payable to the sponsoring brokerage and deposited into the sponsoring brokerage’s trust account.
 Non-actives cannot have any company contracts.

 If your business does not fall into one of the approved categories, then it cannot be registered as a non-active member firm.